 They're the ones that get the book thrown at them.

-You know, if you're in the upper echelons of the swamp in the political world, you seem to get a pass, unless, of course, you're a Republican or a conservative, or your last name happens to be Trump, then it's you know, it's a it's a bare knuckle brawl, and everything gets thrown at you.
+You know, if you're in the upper echelons of the swamp in the political world, you seem to get a pass, unless, of course, you're a Republican or a conservative or your last name happens to be Trump, then it's, you know, it's a bare knuckle brawl and everything gets thrown at you.

-Now, of the eleven million estimated unauthorized illegal immigrants in the U.S., well, about eight hundred and twenty thousand of them are criminals, convicted criminals, according to the J July twenty-fifth report by Migration Policy Institute, the MPI.
+Now, of the 11 million estimated unauthorized illegal immigrants in the U.S., well, about 820,000 of them are criminals, convicted criminals, according to the July 25th report by Migration Policy Institute, the MPI.

-Illegal immigrants accounted for thirteen percent of all non-immigration related federal sentences in the year twenty sixteen, which is greater, obviously, than the three point five percent of the population that illegal immigrants are said to make up.
+Illegal immigrants accounted for 13% of all non-immigration-related federal sentences in the year 2016, which is greater, obviously, than the 3.5% of the population that illegal immigrants are said to make up.

-Now, fifteen of the eighty-four, if you're looking at actual numbers, you have, you know, a significant number of serious crimes, violent crimes being committed.
+Now, 15 of the 84, if you're looking at actual numbers, you have a significant number of serious crimes, violent crimes being committed.

-You know, I went down to Texas and I sat in on that briefing with then Governor Rick Perry, and and what did I learn?
+I went down to Texas and I sat in on that briefing with then-Governor Rick Perry, and what did I learn?

-I learned that six hundred and forty some odd thousand crimes had been committed against Texans just over a seven-year period.
+I learned that 640-some-odd thousand crimes had been committed against Texans just over a seven-year period.

-And then you're talking about, you know, major crimes like homicides and assault charges and burglary charges and drug charges, but there's even kidnapping and theft and obstructing uh police and robbery charges, sexual assault charges, weapon charges.
+And then you're talking about major crimes like homicides and assault charges and burglary charges and drug charges, but there's even kidnapping and theft and obstructing police and robbery charges, sexual assault charges, weapon charges.

 It runs the gamut.